 But it’s not just about having storage, it’s about designing it smartly.
 Follow these guidelines to make your storage timeless:

 Create a primary storage zone.
-This is an area 30 to 60 inches high and within two feet on either side of your body.
+This is an area 30-60 inches high and within two feet on either side of your body.
 Store your most-used items here — your favorite work knives, measuring cups, salt and pepper for cooking, your trusty pots and pans.
 With one easy motion, you can grab what you use all the time.

 Plan for the unknown.
 A truly timeless kitchen anticipates and adapts to future needs, such as: